coconutbee/AgeTransformer-VLM-based-Augmentation/README.md

 # AgeTransformer-VLM-based-Augmentation

-AgeTransformer-VLM-based-Augmentation extends the original AgeTransformer architecture with vision-language guidance and mixture-of-experts (MoE) relabeling to generate ten age-conditioned renderings for every input face.
+AgeTransformer: A VLM-enhanced Model for Facial Age Transformation extends the original AgeTransgan architecture with vision-language guidance and mixture-of-experts (MoE) relabeling to generate ten age-conditioned renderings for every input face.

 ## Table of Contents
 - [Highlights](#highlights)